Hey, I’m Lora!

 One year around the world

-I spent the summer exploring my own backyard by taking a train across Canada, and then hopped on a plane to Asia where I traveled through Malaysia, Sri Lanka, India, Nepal, and the Philippines.
+I spent the summer exploring my backyard by taking a train across Canada and then hopped on a plane to Asia traveling through India, Sri Lanka, Nepal, and the Philippines.

 Traveling healed me, but it also changed me.

 After I returned from that trip and went back to “real life”, I knew it wasn’t a realistic option for me anymore.
 All I could think about was traveling again.

 So I started investing in travel blogging courses to learn how to monetize my blog, quit my 9-5, sold everything, and took a huge leap of faith.

 It was the best decision I ever made

 Flash forward four years later, I’m living my dream life, and the future looks brighter than ever.